HauLiang/Acoustic-Beamforming-Advanced/README.md

 If you use the code, please cite our paper:
 > [Liang, Hao and Zhou, Guanxing and Tu, Xiaotong and Jakobsson, Andreas and Ding, Xinghao and Huang, Yue, "Learning an Interpretable End-to-End Network for Real-Time Acoustic Beamforming", *arXiv preprint arXiv:2306.10772*, 2023.](https://arxiv.org/abs/2306.10772 "https://arxiv.org/abs/2306.10772")

+Also, the code for "Learning an Interpretable End-to-End Network for Real-Time Acoustic Beamforming" is available at https://github.com/JoaquinChou/DAMAS_FISTA_Net.

 ## Getting Started
 This scan-frequency demo for acoustic imaging includes the following methods:
 > The previous version can be found at https://github.com/HauLiang/Acoustic-Beamforming-Methods.